Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: Open daily | Entrance: Free | Free Parking Lot at 3093 Ocean St.

-On any given day or night, I recommend coming here to watch oodles of dogs, sunset goers, picnics, meetups, fitness workouts, musicians, and a group of fire dancers and acrobats (yes, I said fire dancers!)
+On any given day or night, I recommend coming here to watch oodles of dogs, sunset, have picnics, meetups, fitness workouts, listen to musicians, or check out a group of fire dancers and acrobats (yes, I said fire dancers!)

-Coming here is completely free, so this is the perfect thing to do in Carlsbad if you’re a budget traveler.
+Coming here is completely free, so this is the perfect activity for budget travelers.

 Batiquitos Lagoon

-Easily hike a coastal wetland through a eucalyptus-lined trail at one of few remaining preserved tidal wetlands.
+Easily hike a coastal wetland through an eucalyptus-lined trail at one of the few remaining preserved tidal wetlands.

 Aerial view of the Batiquitos Lagoon in Carlsbad